 Are Ecommerce Sites Optimized?

 According to industry research, most ecommerce sites are not optimized to rank well in the organic search results.
-Over 80 percent of the Internet Retailer Magazine's top 100 websites lack the basic search engine optimisation (SEO) techniques that would give them high rankings.
+Over 80 percent of the Internet Retailer Magazine’s top 100 websites lack the basic search engine optimization (SEO) techniques that would give them high rankings.

 We’re talking about proper Meta tags, good site architecture, keyword analysis and optimal page content.
 Sites that utilize basic SEO principles are more readily indexed by search engine robots and more favorably ranked by search algorithms.